 My grandmother used to tell me and I live by the old adage that, "if something sounds too good to be true, it probably is".

 In order to increase business, car dealers will say or do just about anything to get you to visit their dealership.
 Once you're there, you're playing by their rules on their home court and they want you to stay.

 The way to prevent or discourage them from agreeing to something and then denying it is to tell them you want the promise they just made to you in writing.
 Have them write it on their company's letterhead with their signature or send it to you with the dealership email address.
 If they fail to do so, walk out of the dealership and don't go back.

 Too often consumers give their trust to those they are preparing to do business with only to be burned in the end.
-It's natural to take people at their word and believe that what they say they will do gets done, but too often these salespeople promise what they no they can't deliver or what they hope that they may be able to deliver.
+It's natural to take people at their word and believe that what they say they will do gets done, but too often these salespeople promise what they know they can't deliver or what they hope that they may be able to deliver.

 When you hear something that you like at a car dealership such as, "free oil changes for life, car mats, detailing, upgraded stereo or warranty" or most importantly the price that you like, you expect that it will be honored if you hold up your end of the bargain which would be purchasing the vehicle.

-In order to prevent disappointment and possibly anger that can lead to a broken deal after you've spent so much time and effort, make sure that what they promise verbally gets transmitted to paper by them.
+In order to prevent disappointment and possibly anger that can lead to a broken deal after you've spent so much time and effort, make sure that what they promise verbally gets transmitted to paper or email by them.